Should I buy Long Term Care Insurance?

-A recent article in Forbes stated that less than 8% own LTC insurance and less than 10% even have a LTC plan in place.
-Most people are just not prepared to deal with the expense and life change a LTC situation would bring.
-Costs can easily exceed $7,000 a month or more and frankly most people just can’t afford the expense.
+A recent article in Forbes stated that less than 8% own LTC insurance and less than 10% even have an LTC plan in place.
+Most people are just not prepared to deal with the expense and life change an LTC situation would bring.
+Costs can easily exceed $7,000 a month or more, and frankly, most people can’t afford the expense.

-Many people want to depend on the government for this level of care but frankly the truth is Medicare will not take care of your long term care needs.
+Many people want to depend on the government for this level of care, but frankly, the truth is Medicare will not take care of your long term care needs.
 Medicare provides only for approved charges and some skilled and rehabilitative care.
-Coverage can only begin after three days and nights of hospitalization, and only for a maximum of 100 days per diagnosis.
+Coverage can begin after three days and nights of hospitalization, and only for a maximum of 100 days per diagnosis.
 What happens after 100 days, you are on your own.

-LTC insurance is also expensive and it isn’t easy to buy.
-Health questions can often end any possibility of insurance ownership; your current health is a factor when buying a policy.
-Plus, most people do not realize that LTC insurance premiums are not guaranteed and companies can raise the premiums to match their expenses, with state department of insurance approval.
+LTC insurance is also expensive, and it isn’t easy to buy.
+Health questions can often end any possibility of insurance ownership; your current health is a factor when purchasing a policy.
+Plus, most people do not realize that LTC insurance premiums are not guaranteed and companies can raise the premiums to match their expenses, with the state department of insurance approval.

 Modern LTC policies can provide benefits outside of the actual nursing home.
 People assume LTC insurance pays only for nursing home care, but that can be misleading.
 Insurers define long term care as assistance provided to someone with a condition or illness that limits their ability to perform normal daily activities.
 LTC insurance can also provide funds for rehabilitative care and various types of assisted care in the home.

-Regardless of your ultimate decision which can include self-funding, LTC insurance, government provided benefits or family provided care, the odds are that over 70% of people over 80 will need some form of assistance.
+Regardless of your ultimate decision which can include self-funding, LTC insurance, the government-provided benefits or family provided care, the odds are that over 70% of people over 80 will need some form of assistance.
 Planning is essential and three sooner discussions begin about this category of future liability the better off you are.